Introduction

 Eager Execution

 Eager execution in TensorFlow allows for immediate evaluation of operations, enabling a more interactive and flexible programming experience.
-This feature is particularly useful for debugging and
+This feature is particularly useful for debugging and prototyping.

 TensorBoard

-models.
+TensorBoard is TensorFlow’s visualisation toolkit, providing tools for monitoring and debugging ML models.
 It offers visualisations for metrics, model graphs, and data, helping developers gain insights into their training processes.

 Workflow for Developing and Training ML Models